FAQ

 To stop assessing a workspace, you can re-run the initializer.
 This will mark the workspace connection test as failed, and it will no longer be included in future assessments.
 Alternatively, you can run the removal step to manually remove the workspace from SAT.

 It is likely that the dashboard cached the workspaces in the pulldown.
-You can go to the SQL view of your workspace -> Queries -> find
+You can go to the SQL view of your workspace → Queries → find workspace_ids query and run it.
+This process should refresh the cache and you should have the new workspaces in the pull-down.

 A single SAT deployment in AWS can monitor all workspaces within the same AWS account.
 Similarly, a single SAT deployment in Azure can monitor all workspaces within the same Azure subscription.
 Monitoring workspaces across multiple cloud platforms with a single SAT deployment is currently not supported.